rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 --- | ---
 `required` | If `true`, the customer must pay as installment for that specific transaction. <br>If `false`, the customer can choose to pay as installment or regular full payment for that specific transaction.
 `terms` | under `terms` array, on online installment, you can specify the bank name <br>(For example- BNI, BCA, CIMB, Mandiri, and so on)

+!> Important: When you use `whitelist_bins` to create a Snap transaction, it will be applied to all card transaction for that Snap transaction.
+It could means that you will not be able to mix offline installment with online installment or regular full payment into one Snap transaction.
+Read [further recommendations here](/en/other/faq/technical.md#how-should-i-implement-offline-installment-card-payment).

 ### Pre-Authorization Payment
 Pre-authorization feature means customer's fund will not be directly deducted after transaction, but its amount/limit will be temporary reserved (blocked).
 Then you can initiate "capture" action later via [Core API](https://api-docs.midtrans.com/#capture-transaction).
 By default, if there is no "capture" action for the transaction for 7 days, reserved fund will be released after 7 days.